carteras/IT-CBR/cookbook/python/foundations/foundations.dictionaries.getting_length.md

-# How does something work?
+# How can you get the length of a ?

 ## Learning Goals